mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 dag parsing time
 memory utilization (does it close to the limits) cpu utilization (is it evenly distributed across the workers)

+## Summary

+TODO

+Last but not least, I would like to thank [Patryk](https://www.linkedin.com/in/patryk-gala/) for the fruitful discussions.